 The next meeting of the Libertarian Party of New Mexico Central Committee will be held:

 To participate via Zoom from a remote location, you will need (at a minimum) a computer with microphone or a cell phone.
 When you click the link to join the meeting, you will be prompted to download a software client or an app.
 I encourage you to join as soon as the meeting is opened on Zoom so we can work out any technical difficulties before the live meeting starts.
-To join use this URL and follow the instructions: https://zoom.us/j/2791352565
+Join the Zoom broadcast here: https://zoom.us/j/490129950

 Learn More About Your Central Committee

 The Central Committee (also referred to as the CentCom) is the LPNM’s governing body.
 All major organizational decisions are made by this body.